opencaesar/oml-tutorials/tutorial1.md

 >This query returned a table of one column named `pizza` which represents the pizzas (identified by their IRIs) that were considered *vegan* because none their toppings were non-vegetable.

-15. Now that we are done running queries, we can stop the *Fuseki* server by navigating to task `tutorial1/oml/stopFuseki` in the [=Gradle Task view=].
+15. Now that we are done running queries, we can stop the *Fuseki* server by navigating to task `tutorial1/oml/stopFuseki` in the [=Gradle Tasks view=].
 Double click to run the task and  wait for it to finish running in the [=Gradle Executions view=].

 Note: This kills the *Fuseki* server process running on your machine.